 platforms chart

 YWO supports the MetaTrader 5 platform, which is available for desktop, mobile, and web trading.
 The platform is robust and accommodates most trading styles.
-However, unlike most of its competitors, YWO does not offer alternatives to MT5.
+Unlike most of its competitors, YWO does not offer alternatives to MT5.
+However, it has recently added its proprietary YWO Portal app for account management on the go.

 Platform/Tool Suitable For